syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/FormControls/Mobile-Textbox-package-dependency-files.md

 1. Textbox - Textbox accept both numeric values and other text key values.
 2. Password Textbox - Password fields are similar to text fields.
 The difference is that, the entered password into the password field shows up as dots on the screen in hidden state
-3. Text Area - The HTML &lt;textarea&gt; element represents a multi-line plain-text editing control.
+3. Text Area - The HTML <textarea> element represents a multi-line plain-text editing control.
 4. Mask Edit Textbox - The Masked Edit control provides restricted data input as well as formatted data output.
 It generally behaves as a standard text box control with enhancements for optional masked input and formatted output.
 When you do not use an input mask, the Masked Edit control behaves much like a standard text box.